loneshaana/kubernetes-learning/ReadMe.md

-1. Learning Kubernates
+## Learning Kubernates

 what is kubernates?

-TODO:
     Kubernates from a developer perspective
         Creating Pods
         Creating Deployments
         Creating Services
         Understanding Storage Options
         Creating ConfigMaps and Secrets
         Putting it all Together

 Kubernetes Overview
 The Big picture